spicychillisus/portfolio-website/README.md

 # Portfolio Website
 This README.md will bring you through the documentation of the technologies used in this project.
+* This website is best viewed on Desktop.
+Mobile Viewing is still in development.

 # Built With
 - Next.js